alefore/weblog/ten-years-of-edge.md

 ### File inspection/manipulation API

-I'd like to provide friendlier ways to express operations that filter
+I'd like to provide friendlier ways to express operations that filter or transform sub-trees of a document, such as:

-(*e.g.,*
+* Find all links with the text `xyz` within a bullets list in a section where the header is `Tags` in this Markdown file.
-"find all links with the text `xyz` within a bullets list in a section where the header is `Tags` in this Markdown file") or transform sub-tress of a document
+* Apply <function mapping string to string>
-("apply this <function> to transform the text of those links").
+  to all those links, transforming their text.

 This API should probably be based on the parsed syntax tree.